Skip to main content

 Our solution: The LiquiSonic® Measurement system

 LiquiSonic® enables continuous inline measurement of methanol and formaldehyde concentrations directly in the process.
 Instead of waiting for sporadic laboratory values, all relevant information is available in real-time.
-The measurement system combines the measurement of sound velocity and density to detect even the smallest concentration changes with high precision.
-Thanks to the robust plug-and-play sensor technology, LiquiSonic® is specifically designed for industrial continuous operation in chemical plants.
+The measurement system combines the measurement of sound velocity and density to capture even the smallest concentration changes with high precision.
+Thanks to the robust plug-and-play sensors, LiquiSonic® is specifically designed for continuous industrial operation in chemical plants.
 Different sensor lengths, process connectionsas well as digital and analog interfaces enable seamless integration into existing control systems.
 Process deviations are detected early.
-This allows reactions to be specifically readjusted, by-products to be minimized, and overall plant efficiency to be significantly increased.
+This allows targeted adjustment of reactions, minimization of by-products, and significant improvement of overall plant efficiency.

 • Continuous inline measurement